scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Fragmentation
   - In a perfect world, frames would be of infinite size, but this is not the case
   - This is not the case
-  - Its unrealistic for a desinger to assume that all applications will know what the MTU (Max transmit units) will be for different networks
+  - Its unrealistic for a designer to assume that all applications will know what the MTU (Max transmit units) will be for different networks
   - Fragmentation will rarely happen at the host (section 4 53:00)
   - Large Frame Network vs Small Frame Network
   - IPv6 sends out PROBE packets that are smart enough to check the intervening paths of the network and not create any packets that couldn't be handled
-    - This is the responsibility of the Recieving Host
+    - This is the responsibility of the Receiving Host
 - TCP Congestion Control
-  - Flow Control: The recieving system controls the sending rate (Think TCP connection window size) Is end-to-end
+  - Flow Control: The receiving system controls the sending rate (Think TCP connection window size) Is end-to-end
-  - Two Hosts overwhelming the available bandwith of the inner network:
+  - Two Hosts overwhelming the available bandwidth of the inner network:
     - <img width="1169" alt="screen shot 2018-07-29 at 5 42 15 pm" src="https://user-images.githubusercontent.com/5629547/43370979-c4e3c82e-9356-11e8-84ce-acbaeede2b8c.png">
   - "Slow Start"